Release date: December 15, 2009

 You're listening to another episode of PwC's Tax Tracks at www.pwc.com/ca/taxtracks.
 This series looks at the most pressing technical and management issues affecting today's busiest tax directors.

-Gerry Lewandowski: Here with us today is Rick Biscaro, a member of PwC’s Canadian National Tax Services group in Toronto.
+Gerry Lewandowski: Here with us today is Rick Biscaro, a former member of PwC’s Canadian National Tax Services group in Toronto.
 For more information on this group, please visit www.pwc.com/ca/cnts.
 Rick is a former director, CRA Income Tax Rulings Directorate, and an original member of the CRA’s General Anti-Avoidance Rule (or GAAR) Committee.
 Having served on this Committee for eighteen years, Rick is widely recognized as one of Canada’s foremost experts in assessing the potential application of GAAR to a number of high-value transactions.
 In today’s podcast, Rick will share with us some of his thoughts on the advance rulings process and how the GAAR Committee functions.

 Thanks for joining us, Rick.